pabloinsente/sf_for_beh_ss/README.md

 This should prompt to you enter your `username` and `password`.

-**Note about connecting to GitHub**: If you `push` and `fetch` a lot, you may want to avoid typing your username and password every time by connecting to GitHub with SSH.
+**Note about connecting to GitHub**: If you `push` and `fetch` a lot, you may want to avoid typing your user-name and password every time by connecting to GitHub with SSH.
 [Here](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) is a GitHub guide about how to configure SSH.

 After pushing, If you go to your GitHub repo, you should see the added changes.